molily/molily.de/_posts/2017-07-20-android-browsers.md

 ### Web technology support

+<a href="http://html5test.com/">html5test</a> score: 501 / 555<br>
+Chrome 59 for reference: 518 / 555

 Opera Mini uses the system-wide Chrome browser component, which is the latest Chrome 59 both on my Huawei P9 and Galaxy S5 mini.
 This is why the app is just 5 MB – Mini does not ship with its own browser engine.

-<a href="http://html5test.com/">html5test</a> score: 501 / 555<br>
-Chrome 59 for reference: 518 / 555

-Although Opera Mini is using the same engine as Chrome, some JavaScript APIs are not available.
+Although Opera Mini uses the same engine as Chrome, some JavaScript APIs are not available.
 Mostly APIs related to “Progressive Web Apps”: No push notifications, web notifications, web payments.
 This explains the different html5test score.

 ### Conclusion

-Opera Mini is a decent mobile browsers that I’m using frequently.
+Opera Mini is a decent mobile browser I’m using frequently.
 It’s up-to-date in terms of web technology, since it’s based on the latest Chrome.
 The user interface is clear.
 The bottom bar is not that useful, though.
 Fortunately Opera Mini allows to configure the app layout.

 <h2 id="android-browsers-opera">
   <a href="https://play.google.com/store/apps/details?id=com.opera.browser">Opera</a>